 Violation of the law will be punishable by a fine of up to $50 for a first offense; $100 for a second offense within seven years; and $250 for a third offense within seven years.
 Higher fines would be imposed on drivers who violate the law in traffic control zones.

-Assistant Sheriff Kuzanek advises drivers that one of the best ways to avoid violating the new law is to plan ahead.
+The Sheriff's Office advises drivers that one of the best ways to avoid violating the law is to plan ahead.
 Use of hands-free devices such as a blue tooth should be considered for motorists in Washoe County.

 The Governors Highway Safety Association also provides a number of tips to help manage some of the more common distractions: